 The Philippines is a member of the International Center for the Settlement of Investment Disputes and of the Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
 Philippine courts have, however, shown a reluctance to abide by the arbitral process or its resulting decisions.
 As a result, enforcing an arbitral award in the Philippines can take years.

-Coface Business Climate Rating: B -- same as above
+Coface Business Climate Rating: B -- Same as above

-Ducroire Delcredere Political Risk Rating: 1 -- low
+Credendo Political Risk Rating: 2.5 -- Low

-Ducroire Delcredere Commercial Risk Rating: B -- moderate
+Credendo Commercial Risk Rating: B -- Moderate

 Foreign investment is viewed as important to economic development and, as such, is promoted by the Government of the Philippines.
 Advantages to investment include free trade zones such as the Philippine Economic Zone Authority.
 Nevertheless, legal restrictions, regulatory inconsistency, and a lack of transparency hinder foreign investment.
 The retail trade industry, in particular, is highly restricted to foreign investment.